How to reduce operational costs without AI hype

 If you do outsource, you’ll save money.
 But half the savings come from finally understanding what you’re outsourcing.
 Learn about business process outsourcing done right.

-What technology actually helps reduce operational costs?
+What technology helps reduce operational costs?

 The boring stuff.
 Sorry, but it’s true.